2017 Environmental Leadership Awards

-The awards celebration will feature keynote speaker Cindy Adams Dunn, Secretary of the Pennsylvania Department of Conservation and Natural Resources.
+The awards celebration featured keynote speaker Cindy Adams Dunn, Secretary of the Pennsylvania Department of Conservation and Natural Resources.

-“We anticipate a great night of connecting with our supporters, congratulating our honorees, and celebrating PRC’s accomplishments over the past year.”
-Our reception will highlight PRC’s hard work to protect Pennsylvania’s environment, educate residents across the state, and engage stakeholders.
+“We spent the evening connecting with our supporters, congratulating our honorees, and celebrating PRC’s accomplishments over the past year.”
+Our reception highlighted PRC’s hard work to protect Pennsylvania’s environment, educate residents across the state, and engage stakeholders.
 Donor support of this event has an immediate impact and makes it possible for us to continue to offer services and expand our programs to conserve even more of Pennsylvania’s resources.